top of page

 When healing a tattoo the traditional way, without the adhesive bandage, it is important to remember that the tattooing process essentially creates an open wound in your skin.
 Protecting this area from dirt and germs is crucial to avoid infection.

 Once your artist is done tattooing you, they will cleanse the area and wipe it down a final time.
-They will most likely apply some type of protective barrier over the tattoo, such as plastic wrap or a large bandage.
+They will most likely apply some type of protective barrier over the tattoo, such as a plastic wrap or a large bandage.
 This bandage can stay in place for up to 12 hours.

-It is important to remember to wash your hands really well every time before touching your tattoo.
+It is important to remember to wash your hands well every time before touching your tattoo.
 Your hands can transfer dirt and germs to your tattoo, which can lead to infection and poor healing.

 When removing the bandage, use lukewarm water to gently wet the area and remove the bandage slowly.
 Let the water run over the area to remove any liquid sitting on top of the tattoo.
 Using a mild, scent-free soap, gently cleanse the area using your hands.
 Make sure to rinse the area thoroughly, and pat dry with a clean towel.